Semi-local string comparison: algorithmic techniques and applications

-Consider the problem of comparing a finite string $a$ of length $m$ against a string $b$, which is infinite in both directions and \emph{periodic}: $b = u^{\pm\infty} = \ldots uuuu \ldots$ The \emph{period string} $u$ is finite of length $p$.
+As before, we denote by $a$ a finite input string of length $m$.
+Let the input string $b$ be infinite in both directions and \emph{periodic}: $b = u^{\pm\infty} = \ldots uuuu \ldots$ The \emph{period string} $u$ is finite of length $p$.

-\begin{definition} Given strings $a$, $u$, the \emph{periodic string-substring LCS problem} asks for the LCS score of $a$ against every finite substring of $b = u^{\pm\infty}$. \end{definition}
+\begin{definition} Given strings $a$, $u$, the \emph{periodic string-substring LCS problem} asks for the LCS score of string $a$ against every finite substring of $b = u^{\pm\infty}$. \end{definition}

 Without loss of generality, we assume that every character of $a$ occurs in $u$ at least once.
-Clearly, the length of the substring of $b$ in \defref{def-semi-local-periodic} can be restricted to be at most $mp$ (for longer substrings of $b$, every character of $a$ can be matched to a different copy of $u$ within the substring, and therefore the string-substring LCS score will be equal to $m$).
+Then, the length of the substring of $b$ in \defref{def-semi-local-periodic} can be restricted to be at most $mp$ (for any longer substring of $b$, every character of $a$ can be matched to a different copy of the period $u$ within the substring, and therefore the string-substring LCS score will be equal to $m$).

+The definition of the alignment dag $\rG_{a,b}$ (\defref{def-alignment-dag}) extends naturally to the periodic string-substring LCS problem.
+The alignment dag for this problem is itself infinite and \emph{periodic}: all vertical and horizontal edges have score $0$, and each pair of diagonal edges